LibraryOfCongress/citizen-dj/README.md

 1. You need to update [_config.yml](https://github.com/LibraryOfCongress/citizen-dj/blob/master/_config.yml) with your own settings
 2. The different types of page layouts can be found in [_layouts/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/_layouts) which have their associated stylesheet in [css/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/css) and javascript files in [js/](https://github.com/LibraryOfCongress/citizen-dj/tree/master/js)
-3. Each collection has three discrete apps: "explore", "remix", and "use".
+3. Each collection has three discrete interfaces: "explore", "remix", and "use".
 So each collection has one page per app found in `_explore/`, `_remix/`, and `_use/` respectively.
 The next section covers how to add a new collection

 ## Creating a new collection